-Certified nursing assistants (CNAs) work alongside licensed practicing nurses (LPNs) and registered nurses (RNS) to care for patients in a variety of healthcare settings.
+Certified nursing assistants (CNAs) work alongside licensed practicing nurses (LPNs) and registered nurses (RNs) to care for patients in a variety of healthcare settings.
 CNAs work closely with patients, but they perform different tasks than RNs or LPNs, usually helping with things like bathing and dressing patients.
-LPNs and RNs require higher levels of education, while CNAs can become certified through relatively short training courses at vocational centers, community colleges, and online schools.
+LPNs and RNs require higher education, while CNAs can become certified through relatively short training courses at vocational centers, community colleges, and online schools.

-What's the Difference Between a CNA and a Medical Assistant?
+What's the difference between a CNA and a medical assistant?

 CNA programs prepare learners to work directly with patients and most include practical training.
 Even students completing CNA programs online usually must complete in-person requirements, especially in preparation for the CNA certification exam.

 The CNA exam includes a written and skills portion.
 The written portion comprises the bulk of the exam, while the skills portion requires candidates to perform specific tasks in front of a proctor -- usually an RN or LPN.

 What to Expect From an Online CNA Program

 A variety of organizations offer online CNA classes, including community and technical colleges, high schools, hospitals, care facilities, and nonprofits like the Red Cross.
 Online programs typically take 4-12 weeks to complete and teach patient care skills.